Mgot12602/movie-carousel/README.md

 - State management is handled with **Zustand**, using `localStorage` persistence to simulate the "favorites" feature.
 - While TMDB API supports adding favorites via guest sessions, it presented issues with authentication as per its documentation.
 Given that Mytheresa uses TMDB as a source, a local implementation was chosen instead for reliability.
 - Added test support with vitest with react-testing-library
+- The image in details apears trimmed because as I understood the requirements of the project it should have that shape being filled by the image, but as the image has a different aspect it only can apear trimmed.
+That is more a product design concept that
+  I would ask for clarification in case it was a real project.

 ---

 ## 💡 Suggestions for Improvement

+- [ ] Fix the FUOC (Flash of unstyled component ) with injecting the css in the server side.
 - [ ] Implement lazy loading for images.
 - [ ] Use ISR (Incremental Static Regeneration) to cache HTML and server responses.
 - [ ] Add dynamic metadata for SEO at server level per page.